Lunaticgq/Qinchen_Gu-cs-665-assignment-Final/README.md

 | Assignment # | Final                      |

 # Assignment Overview
 This final project is to build a software on my own.
 This project aims to develop a time-scheduled ordering system similar to McDonald's to meet customers' needs for different meals at different times.
-The system should be able to automatically provide corresponding menus based on the current time, thereby improving service efficiency and customer satisfaction.
+The system should be able to automatically provide corresponding menus based on the different time, thereby improving service efficiency and customer satisfaction.

 # GitHub Repository Link:
 https://github.com/Lunaticgq/Qinchen_Gu-cs-665-assignment-Final